Wave-Particle Duality for A Level Physics

 Conclusion

 I hope you’ve enjoyed this review of wave-particle duality!
-We’ve explored the quantum mechanical principle of how light and massive particles can have both wave and particle characteristics.
+We’ve explored the quantum mechanical principle of how light and massive particles such as electrons have a dual nature.

 With these insights, you might enjoy taking a deeper dive into the fascinating topics of the photoelectric effect and electron diffraction.